luoli-z/cbr-for-meme/README.md

 ## Repository Structure

-- `code/`: This directory contains the codebase for implementing / evaluating CBR-RAG.
+- `code/`: This directory contains the codebase for implementing / evaluating RAMTA.
 - `data/`: This directory contains datasets utilized / generated in the experiments mentioned in the paper.
 - `results/`: This directory contains the main experimental results for RAMTA.
+- `utils/`: This directory contains utility scripts and supporting resources, including prompt templates and data processing helpers.
 - `README.md`: This file provides an overview of the repository.
 ## Prompts
 All detailed prompt templates are available in `utils/prompts.py` and `code/prompts.py`.